ShockSlayer/ccdocs/docs/Documentation.md

 	 * *(No, this was not a feature in Crystal, that was only for the stationary Red Gyarados encounter)*
  - Damaging moves will now fail if used by wild shinies
 	 * This includes moves like Explosion, Curse, Take Down etc.
+	 * This includes being confused, which won't proc.
 	 * Hi Jump Kick still works, but will not cause damage if it misses
 	 * Struggle will continue to harm the wild shiny until it reaches red HP.
 It will then fail until you run out of balls, at which point it will work as normal to prevent a softlock
  - Perish Song always fails for wild species